TerraformersMC/Shapes/README.md

-# com.cumulus.shapes.Shapes
+# Shapes

-Powerful voxel shapes library
+Powerful voxel shapes library by Wtoll and the Terraformers mod team.